 - Back and spine injuries

 - Muscle sprains and strains

 If you were hurt in a truck accident, it is important to see a doctor as soon as possible.
-Beyond providing you with treatment for your injuries, a medical professional can help you prove that the truck accident caused your injuries by documenting the event in your medical record.
+Beyond treating your injuries, a medical professional can add to your paper trail about the truck accident by documenting the event in your medical records.

 In addition to these costs, your injuries might also have an impact on your social, personal, and professional life.
-They may prevent you from returning to work to support yourself and your family or prohibit you from engaging in your preferred social and leisure activities.
+Your injuries may prevent you from returning to work to support yourself and your family or prohibit you from engaging in your preferred social and leisure activities.

 How Does a Driver’s Speed Affect the Severity of Trucking Accidents?

 When a truck driver speeds, they can put everyone on the road in harm’s way.
 Speed can increase the force of impact in a collision, meaning a speeding truck driver can cause significant damage in an accident.

 Speeding Can Increase the Severity of a Truck Accident